conan-io/docs/integrations/android_studio.rst

     add_library(native-lib SHARED src/main/cpp/native-lib.cpp)
     target_link_libraries(native-lib CONAN_PKG::libpng)

-8. Open the *app/build.gradle* file, we are configuring the architectures we want to build specifying adding a new task ``conanInstall`` that will call :command:`conan install` to install the requirements:
+8. Open the *app/build.gradle* file.
+We are configuring the architectures we want to build, specifying adding a new task ``conanInstall`` that will call :command:`conan install` to install the requirements:

 - In the defaultConfig section, append: